TomSavas/Krafi/README.md

 NMA geeks joked that they should make Trafi, but better - Krafi (no offence).

 And thus, this project was born.<br>
-Oh yeah, I also missed the part how it's actually an internship task.
+Oh yeah, I also missed the part how it's actually an pre-internship task.

 ## Previews
 Successful runs (and many more actually, it works surprisingly well for such straight-forward approach!)